CMCC-Foundation/py_nemo_rebuild/README.md

 conda activate mpipy
 ```

-It is necessary to pin the netCDF4 python module in order to avoid isseus during later updates:
+It is necessary to pin the netCDF4 python module in order to avoid issues during later updates:

 ```
 echo 'netcdf4 *mpich*' >> ${CONDA_PREFIX}/conda-meta/pinned